PiSSA: Principal Singular Values and Singular Vectors Adaptation of Large Language Models: Experimental Settings on NLU

 \paragraph{Datasets} We evaluate the performance of PiSSA on GLUE benchmark, including 2 single-sentence classification tasks (CoLA, SST), 5 pairwise text classification tasks (MNLI, RTE, QQP, MRPC and QNLI) and 1 text similarity prediction task (STS-B).
 We report overall matched and mismatched accuracy on MNLI, Matthew's correlation on CoLA, Pearson correlation on STS-B, and accuracy on the other datasets.

-\paragraph{Implementation Details} To evaluate the performance of PiSSA intuitively, we compared PiSSA and LoRA with the same number of trainable parameters.
-RoBERTa-large has $355M$ trainable parameters.
-PiSSA was applied to $W_Q$ and $W_V$, resulting in a total of $1.84M$ trainable parameters.
+\paragraph{Implementation Details} To evaluate the performance of PiSSA intuitively, we compared PiSSA to LoRA with the same number of trainable parameters.
 DeBERTa-v3-base has $184M$ trainable parameters.
 PiSSA and LoRA were applied to $W_Q$, $W_K$ and $W_V$ respectively, resulting in a total of $1.33M$ trainable parameters.

-Experiments on NLU are based on the publicly available LoftQ~\cite{li2023loftq} code-base.
-On RoBERTa-large, we initialize the model with pretrained MNLI checkpoint for the task of MRPC, RTE and STS-B. We set the rank of PiSSA in this experiment as $8$ and selecte lora alpha in {8, 16}.
+The results for full fine-tune, BitFit~\cite{zaken2021bitfit}, HAdapter~\cite{houlsby2019parameter}, PAdapter~\cite{pfeiffer2020adapterfusion}, LoRA with Gassian initialization~\cite{hu2021lora} and AdaLoRA are sourced from AdaLoRA~\cite{zhang2023adaptive}, based on five runs.
+The remaining results use the publicly available LoftQ~\cite{li2023loftq} codebase and are averaged over three runs.
+In LoRA, the B matrix is initialized to zero, while the A matrix can be initialized using various methods, such as Gaussian initialization and Kaiming initialization~\cite{he2015delving}.
+The selection of the initialization method can influence the final results.
+In this paper, we report the different results of LoRA based on Gaussian initialization and Kaiming initialization in the experiments, as shown in Table~\ref{table:model_performance} and Table~\ref{table:NLU comparation}.
+For DoRA, we used the code from the PEFT package for deployment and conducted a search on key hyperparameters.
+We set the rank of PiSSA in this experiment as $8$ and selecte lora alpha in {8, 16}.
 We utilize AdamW with linear learning rate schedule to optimize and tune learning rate (LR) from {1e-4,2e-4,3e-4,4e-4,5e-4, 6e-4, 5e-5, 3e-5}.
 Batch sizes (BS) are selected from ${6, 8, 16, 32}$.
-Table~\ref{table: apdix-hyperparameters} presents the hyperparmeters we utilized on the glue benchmark.
+The hyperparameter configurations of PiSSA, DoRA and LoRA with Kaiming Initialization are shown in Table~\ref{table: apdix-hyperparameters}.
+LoRA$^K$ denotes LoRA with Kaiming initialization, and $\alpha$ denotes LoRA alpha.